-A veterinary practice can be hectic and full of daily surprises, not allowing much time to concentrate on branding and marketing.
-But, your new wellness program provides the perfect opportunity to further define and promote your brand, create a club concept to differentiate your practice and provides the perfect dialog to build even stronger relationships with your clients.
+A veterinary practice can be hectic and full of daily surprises, allowing little time to concentrate on branding and marketing.
+Even so, your new wellness program provides the perfect opportunity to further define and promote your brand, create a club concept to differentiate your practice and provides the perfect dialog to build even stronger relationships with your clients.

 Building your veterinary brand is an investment in your practice.
 The first step is creating an authentic, cohesive brand.

 It’s natural to feel a bit skeptical about how a brand connects to your wellness plan program.
 You might think: I’m a veterinarian, not a marketer.
 And – isn’t my wellness program brand and marketing simply an extension of what I already have?